 We are very early in our development efforts.
-While we have initiated a Phase 1 clinical trial for KIN-2787 for our RAF program and a Phase 1 clinical trial for KIN-3248 for our FGFR program, we have only recently started dosing KIN-2787 and KIN-3248 in humans.
+While we have initiated a Phase 1 clinical trial for exarafenib for our RAF program and a Phase 1 clinical trial for KIN-3248 for our FGFR program, we are in early stages of clinical development with exarafenib and KIN-3248 in humans.
 Additionally, all of our other product candidates are still in preclinical development and have never been tested in humans.
 Our ability to generate product revenue, which we do not expect will occur for many years, if ever, will depend heavily on the successful clinical development and eventual commercialization of one or more product candidates from our RAF or FGFR programs.
 We are not permitted to market or promote any product candidate before we receive marketing approval from the FDA, EMA or any other comparable foreign regulatory authorities, and we may never receive such marketing approvals.